dart-lang/site-www/src/_guides/language/effective-dart/design.md

 how you tell the type checker your constraints on the kinds of values that flow into different parts of your code.

+Type annotations can appear in two kinds of places: *declarations*, and *generic invocations*.
+A declaration is what you normally think of when writing down a
+type: a variable, parameter, field, or return type:

+{% prettify dart %}
+bool isEmpty(String parameter) {
+  bool result = parameter.length == 0;
+  return result;
+}
+{% endprettify %}

+Here, the `bool` and `String` are type annotations on declarations.
+A generic invocation is when you pass a type argument to a collection literal, generic class's constructor, or generic method:

+{% prettify dart %}
+var lists = <num>[1, 2];
+lists.addAll(new List<num>.filled(3, 4));
+lists.cast<int>();
+{% endprettify %}

+Here, the `num` and `int` annotations are all generic invocations.
+You usually don't need to worry about the distinction between the two kinds of type annotations, but it helps to have terms for them.

 In most places, Dart allows you to omit a type annotation and infers a type for you based on the nearby context, or defaults to the `dynamic` type.
 Inference is a powerful tool to spare you the effort of writing (and reading) types that